 While you should always consult with your personal veterinarian whenever your pet is ill, your vet may suggest that you monitor your dog at home and provide therapies for mild conditions.

-Since kids (and even adults) rely on Pedialyte to restore electrolytes and combat dehydration, you may be tempted to administer it to your dog when she is experiencing vomiting or diarrhea.
+Since kids (and even adults) rely on Pedialyte to restore electrolytes and combat dehydration, you may think about administering it to your dog when she experiences vomiting or diarrhea.

 How does it work?
 And—more importantly—is it safe to give to your dog?
 Here is everything you need to know about using Pedialyte for dehydration in dogs.

 What Is Pedialyte?